-Both sets of teeth are formed during fetal development and are present in the gums at birth.
+Both sets of teeth form during fetal development and are present in the gums at birth.
 The adult teeth buds are in the gums, beneath the baby teeth.
-As we know, the kitten initially has a set of baby teeth.
-This is very clever of mother nature, a kitten’s jaw is not large enough to accommodate fully developed adult teeth, which is why the smaller baby teeth erupt first.
-As the adult teeth in the gums get larger (around the time of teething), they press on the roots of the baby teeth, this stimulates cells known as osteoclasts to reabsorb the tooth root, causing it to fall out.
+As we know, the kitten initially has a set of baby teeth, which is very smart of mother nature, a kitten’s jaw is not large enough to accommodate fully developed adult teeth, which is why the smaller baby teeth erupt first.
+As the adult teeth in the gums enlarge (around the time of teething), they press on the roots of the baby teeth, which stimulate cells called osteoclasts to reabsorb the tooth root, which cause it to fall out.

 A baby tooth is considered to be retained if an adult tooth erupts before the baby tooth has fallen out, this is sometimes referred to as shark teeth.
-The most commonly affected teeth are the upper canine teeth, followed by the lower canines.
-Retained baby teeth can cause a number of problems.
-Retained baby teeth occur far more often in dogs than they do in cats.
-Possible problems with retained baby teeth can include the following:
+The most commonly affected teeth are the upper canines (fangs), followed by the lower canines.
+Retained baby teeth can cause several problems, including:

-Food can also be trapped between these teeth, causing decay and gum disease can develop due to excess plaque formation on the surrounding teeth.
-Gum disease can ultimately result in the teeth being lost.
+- Food can be trapped between the teeth, causing decay, gum disease can develop due to excess plaque formation on the surrounding teeth.

-Misaligned teeth can rub against neighbouring teeth, wearing them down over time and weakening the tooth.
+- Misaligned teeth can rub against neighbouring teeth and wear them down over time

-If the bottom canines are involved, a retained teeth can push the erupting tooth forward, and instead of fitting snugly behind the upper canine, it hits the roof of the mouth, if the upper canines are involved, they can press down onto the gums.
-Damage to the roof of the mouth or the gums is painful and can result in an infection developing.
+- If the bottom canines are involved, a retained tooth can push the erupting tooth forward, and instead of fitting snugly behind the upper canine, it hits the roof of the mouth, if the upper canines are involved, they can press down onto the gums, causing damage to the roof of the mouth or infection

 Is it possible to prevent retained baby teeth in cats?

-No, it’s not possible to prevent baby teeth, but it is important to have it treated as soon as possible so that the adult tooth can erupt in its correct position.
+No, but if it occurs, immediate treatment is necessary so that the adult tooth can erupt in its correct position.